 Winton Dog Bite Lawyer

 California is a strict liability state, contrary to other states that require an animal to have acted aggressively in the past to be entitled to compensation for bite injuries.
 Article 2, Section 3342 of California's Civil Code states that the dog owner is responsible for the injuries caused by their pet unless the injured person was trespassing or taunting the animal.
-When a dog attacks or injures someone, the owner is typically responsible, regardless of whether they took steps to prevent it or not.
+The owner is typically responsible when a dog attacks or injures someone, regardless of whether they took steps to prevent it.
 Police and military dogs that are at work are typically exempt.Are Dog Bite Injury Claims Common?

 The effects of dog bites aren't just limited to physical trauma and psychological well-being.
 Dog bites have financial implications as well.
 Each year, there are more dog bite claims.
 In 2019, dog bite injuries were the subject of 17,800 liability claims across the country, according to the Insurance Information Institute.